brokedba/vllm-lab/terraform/aws/README.md

 **2️⃣. vllm namespace**

-If the vLLM namespace gets stuck in "Terminating" state, you might need to patch some finalizers
+If the vLLM namespace gets stuck in "Terminating" state, you might need to patch some finalizers (Only when ingress is enabled:`enable_lb_ctl=true`).
 ```bash
 # Remove finalizers from AWS resources
 RESOURCE_NAME=$(kubectl get targetgroupbinding.elbv2.k8s.aws -n vllm -o jsonpath='{.items[0].metadata.name}')